Substantial form

 Aristotle's doctrine of substantial form animating prime matter differs from Plato's theory of forms in several ways.
 Unlike substantial forms, Platonic forms or ideas exist as exemplars in the invisible world and are imposed by a supreme god (Demiurge in some translations of the Timaeus) upon chaotic matter.
 Physical things thus only participate to some degree in the perfection of Plato's paradigmatic Forms.
 Aristotle, on the other hand, holds that substantial forms actualize the potency of prime matter made receptive by agents of change.
-The chick's substantial form actualizes prime matter that has been individualized into being a receptive potency for the chicken substantial form by the hen and the roster.
+The chick's substantial form actualizes prime matter that has been individualized into being a receptive potency for the chicken's substantial form by the hen and the rooster.

 While the concept of substantial forms dominates ancient Greek philosophy and medieval philosophy, it fell out of favor in modern philosophy.

 Modern philosophy was changed by the discovery of nature's mathematical and mechanical laws.
 So, the idea of substantial forms was abandoned for a mechanical, or "bottom-up" theory of organization.
-Being each substance in its nature fixed and determined, nothing is farther from the spirit of Aristotelianism or Scholasticism than a theory of evolution which would regard even the essences of things as products of change.
+Each substance being in its nature fixed and determined, nothing is farther from the spirit of Aristotelianism or Scholasticism than a theory of evolution which would regard even the essences of things as products of change.
 However, such mechanistic treatments have been criticized by proponents of Neo-Scholasticism for merely denying the existence of certain kinds of substantial forms in favor of others (for example that of atoms) and not denying substantial forms as such.

 Articulation

-Platonic forms

-Plato maintains in the Phaedo regarding our knowledge of equals:

-Do they [equal things] seem to us to be equal in the same sense as what is Equal itself?
-Is there some deficiency in their being such as the Equal, or is there not? ...

-Whenever someone, on seeing something, realizes that that which he now sees wants to be like some other reality but falls short and cannot be like that other since it is inferior, do we agree that the one who thinks this must have prior knowledge of that to which he says it is like, but deficiently so? ...

-We must then possess knowledge of the Equal before that time when we first saw the equal objects and realized that all these objects strive to be like the Equal but are deficient in this.